If you feel isolated and alone because others don’t understand what you are going through…

 The aim of Recovery Support Groups is to foster hope and resilience by allowing participants to share their experiences and skills, and help each other to build a long term plan for recovery and wellbeing.
 Everyone is welcome to share, but there is no pressure to share your story unless you are comfortable and willing to do so.

-In addition to social support, PACE Recovery Support Groups will provide you with information and strategies which can assist you in your journey towards recovery.
+PACE Recovery Support Groups will provide you with information and strategies which can assist you in your journey towards recovery.
 Each of our support groups is co-facilitated by a PACE Peer Worker who has a lived experience of recovery.

 If you’re looking to build your support network, learn strategies which will help you in your recovery, or you just want to come along and sit in on a support group to find out more, contact PACE today.